danielgruethling/Archipelago/worlds/little_witch_nobeta/docs/setup_en.md

 This can be split up into the following steps:

-1. Navigate to the [Player Settings](/games/Little%20Witch%20Nobeta/player-settings) page, configure your options, and click the "Generate Game" button.
+1. Navigate to the [Player Options](/games/Little%20Witch%20Nobeta/player-options) page, configure your options, and click the "Generate Game" button
-2. You will be presented with a "Seed Info" page.
+2. You will be presented with a "Seed Info" page
-3. Click the "Create New Room" link.
+3. Click the "Create New Room" link
-4. You will be presented with a server page, from which you can obtain the server information.
+4. You will be presented with a server page, from which you can obtain the server information
-5. Start the game from the shortcut.
-It will load up an overlay menu when the main menu loads.
+5. Start the game through Steam
-6. Tick the "Randomize using Archipelago" checkbox.
+6. Start a new game.
+Your movement will be limited until you connect to Archipelago
-7. Insert the server information (hostname, port, slotname and password) in the fields.
+7. An overlay will be shown, insert the server information (hostname, port, slotname and password) in the fields
-8. Press the "Connect to Archipelago" button.
+8. Press the "Connect" button

-9. The settings should now autoadjust to the ones from your yaml.
-10. Start a new run by clicking "New Randomizer" in the main menu or when reconnecting to a running session press "Resume Run" in the main menu.
+### Rejoining a MultiWorld Game

+When you want to reconnect to your slot follow these steps:

+1. Start the game through Steam
+2. Load your game.
+Your movement will be limited until you connect to Archipelago
+3. An overlay will be shown, insert the server information (hostname, port, slotname and password) in the fields
+4. Press the "Connect" button

 ### Play the game